garethrowell/timeseries-python/README.md

 # spike-farm

-Focus on numpy and pandas to process large climate datasets to identify when high temperature spikes have occurred across landscapes.
+Focus on numpy and pandas to process large climate datasets to identify when spikes in tmax, tmin and precip have occurred.
 Focus on matplotlib and Seaborn to visualize results.
-Temperature spikes to be identified by determining WHEN the top decile of tmaxs occur.
-Develop massive sequential SORTs across chunks of data.
+Temperature spikes to be identified by determining WHEN, for example, the top decile of tmaxs occur.

+Basically, the procedure is to develop estimates, through bootstrapping, of the 10th and 90th percentile boundaries, then use these estimates to filter all of the data in the sampled population.

+The prototype ("mock-up") runs on